uniquehash/ReviewSheets/developer_logs/17February.md

 * meeting with jamie
 	* talk about showcase

 	* get a feel for speakers coming up
+		* beezwax stephan this friday 11:30am
+		* tomer 22nd 8pm
 	* pass on josh's information
+		* taken care of
 	* pass on tino hacks email
+		* population
+		* power sittuation
+		* outside devices
+		* can 42 kids be mentors
-	* talk about silicon harlem
+	* talk about silicon valley
+		* now in 42's court
 	* get a feel for program development
+		* no point in infastructure

 * meeting with smart locus
 	* what does pneumatically equipped mean